trishume/sympy-wiki-with-svn/GCI-2011-Landing.md

 Even in interactive mode you still need to import all of sympy's functionality.
 As you do not need any fine grain control for the moment just use `from sympy import *` which will give you access to most of the functionality.

-Most of the advanced users use a more powerful interface to the python interactive interpreter called IPython.
-You do not need to have it to use or contribute to sympy.
+Most of the advanced users use a more powerful interface to the python interactive interpreter called [IPython](http://ipython.org/).
+You do not need to have it to use or contribute to SymPy.

-Any one of those (python or IPython) supports the help command.
+Both of these (python or IPython) support the help command.
 Typing `help(object_of_interest)` will give you the documentation string.

 ### Development Workflow